 The opportunity to become a trustee on the Alderholt Community Fund is a privilege and I really hope that I can make a difference to both individuals and groups within the Parish of Alderholt.

 Kate is secretary to the Trustees.
 She has lived in Alderholt for over 20 years with her partner Geoff.
-During this time she served as a Councillor for 12 years on the Alderholt Parish Council and was also a member of the Alderholt Village Hall Management Committee.
-She retired as Town Clerk of Fordingbridge Town Council in 2014 and is now studying at Bournemouth University.
+During this time she served as a Councillor for 12 years on the Alderholt Parish Council and is also a Trustee of the Alderholt Village Hall.
+She retired as Town Clerk of Fordingbridge Town Council in 2014 and helps out other parishes with Clerk duties from time to time.

 Marcus Trinick QC